 Every week, she receives a batch of extracted invoices in a shared inbox, reviews the coding, corrects anything the OCR tool misread, and forwards the batch to the relevant approvers.
 Invoices above AU$5,000 go to the business owner.

-One month, a supplier they have worked with for three years sent an invoice with a note at the bottom: "Please note our bank account details have changed."
-The financial controller received the invoice, saw the familiar supplier name, saw the note, and updated the supplier's payment details in Xero.
+One month, a supplier they had worked with for three years sent an invoice with a note at the bottom: “Please note our bank account details have changed.”
+The financial controller received the invoice, saw the familiar supplier name, saw the note, and updated the supplier’s payment details in Xero.
 She then approved the invoice.

 The payment went to a fraudster’s account.
 The supplier had no idea their email had been compromised.
 The financial controller had no way to know either - she had done exactly what the process asked of her.
 The problem was that the process had no checkpoint for validating a bank detail change against historical supplier records or requiring a verification step outside the email thread.